EXCLUSIVE: Lucas Browne talks rejecting Jarrell Miller, reveals UK offers

 Allen is a long-standing target for Browne.
-Both have been vocal on social media of their desire to trade blows.
+Both have been vocal on social media about their desire to trade blows.

 Furthermore, it seems a natural fight to make as Allen prepares to make his return to action in the coming months.

-A warm-up fight before a meeting with Browne would make sense and could take place on a big Pay-Per-View undercard or also as a stand-alone event by this summer.
+Before a meeting with Browne, a warm-up fight would make sense and could take place on a big Pay-Per-View undercard or as a stand-alone event by this summer.